richardeoin/alakol/README.md

 ### Firmware

-The firmware runs on an STM32 microcontroller, and is written in Rust.
+The firmware runs on a STM32 microcontroller, and is written in Rust.
 See the [firmware](firmware/) directory.

 A small [OLED display][adafruit-938] displays measurements, and a very